ACG Parnell College

-ACG Parnell College is an independent co-educational facility and is part of ACG Schools, with its New Zealand branches being members of the Independent Schools of New Zealand (ISNZ).
+ACG Parnell is an independent co-educational facility and is part of ACG Schools, with its New Zealand branches being members of the Independent Schools of New Zealand (ISNZ).
 It is situated in the suburb of Parnell in Auckland, New Zealand.
 The college offers the Cambridge Assessment International Education (CAIE).
 Additionally, it is affiliated with the Association of Cambridge Schools in New Zealand.
 ACG Parnell College consists four campuses: the Early Learning School on 110 Park Road, Primary School Campuses on 39 George Street, Middle School Campus on 2 Titoki Street (which serves as the Main ACG Parnell College building), and a Senior Campus at 9 Davis Crescent.

 The school is currently owned and operated by Inspired Education Group, an international provider of for-profit schools.

 History

-ACG Parnell College (formerly ACG Junior College) was founded in 1998 and originally provided education for students in Years 7 to 10.
+ACG Parnell (formerly ACG Junior College, then ACG Parnell College) was founded in 1998 and originally provided education for students in Years 7 to 10.
 In 2007 the college was redeveloped, renamed and expanded to offer places at Years 1 to 13.

 In 2019 ACG Parnell College opened its new expansion of the college, named ACG Senior Campus.
 The campus is located on 9 Davis Crescent, Newmarket.
 The campus offers Cambridge International Examinations.
 The new Senior Campus serves Year 11, 12 and 13 only.
 In July 2020, an Early Learning School was opened.